Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 The Monkey Mia Reserve might be found in Shark Bay, but it’s the wild dolphin population that lures visitors here.
 Highly protected, you aren’t allowed to swim with or touch the wild dolphins, but you can get an up-close view when the long-beaked Indo-Pacific bottlenose dolphins creep up to the shores of Monkey Mia Beach — which happens a few times every day.

-It’s a learned behaviour that began back in the 1960s when dolphins were fed here by local fishermen.
+It’s a learned behavior that began back in the 1960s when dolphins were fed here by local fishermen.
 Since then, generations of dolphins have come to be hand-fed fish, but nowadays the process is controlled by the park rangers who monitor the dolphins and how much they eat, to limit impact on their natural hunting habits.
 Observing the dolphins from a safe distance while standing ankle-deep in the water, you might notice the scars they carry on their backs from run-ins with sharks.

 I can reserve you a spot on a sea safari boat tour, where you have a chance to spot the “Big Five” of the ocean in this area, from sharks to slow-moving dugongs as well as rays, turtles, and dolphins.
 There’s plenty of wildlife to see on land as well – the area is crawling with emus.
 A 20-minute drive from Monkey Mia takes you to Francois Peron National Park, where you can go out with an indigenous tour guide named Capes on a four-wheel drive through the park’s red landscapes — he knows exactly where the kangaroos are grazing.